2025 Teaching and Learning RFPs

 • Planning and curricular alignment of digital projects (such as capstones, digital humanities research, and maker space assignments) in majors or Core courses across disciplines or schools with learning design and assessment

 Proposals must involve faculty from two or more departments or schools and may be in collaboration with centers or institutes.
 Proposals are welcome from all departments and schools at Columbia, as are all disciplines and subject areas.
-Principal Investigators (PI) must submit letters of support from all relevant Deans and Department Chairs.
+Principal Investigators (PI) must submit letters of support from all relevant Deans and Vice Deans.

 Successful proposals will: